Becoming an artist is not always easy. You must develop skills and gain experience to be a successful artist.

 Network With Other Artists

 We are in a modern world and interconnected society.
 We, as an artist, cannot work in isolation.
-It is a must to meet with other artists, and it is an excellent way to learn about new opportunities and develop your skills.
-You can also get feedback on your work and connect with other resources in your field.
+It is a must to meet with other artists and an excellent way to learn about new opportunities and develop your skills.
+You can also get feedback and connect with other resources in your field.

 Some of the best ways to meet other artists include: